 What makes a digital repository trustworthy?
-What is the Data Seal of Approval?
+What is CoreTrustSeal?
 How can we make sure the repository is trusted by our depositors and data users?

 Edinburgh DataShare’s mission is to anticipate and serve the data sharing, publication and preservation needs of researchers at the University of Edinburgh within an open access environment.

-Much of what the DSA ensures is that we are serious about our commitment to preserve our researcher’s data for the long-term.
-But it is also about ensuring that data are usable for the benefit of other researchers both at the time of deposit and in the future.
+Much of what the CoreTrustSeal ensures is that we are serious about our commitment to preserve our researcher’s data for the long-term.
+But it is also about ensuring that data are usable for the benefit of other researchers, known as the ‘designated community’.